 I switched back and forth between accepting and denying my queerness.
 After empowering conversations with friends, I felt comfortable saying I was interested in the person and not their gender.
 On other days, I buried my feelings after being criticized for dressing or acting a certain way.

-Because I was in a long-term relationship with a man, and hadn't really been with anyone else before, I felt like I wasn't allowed to “claim” I was bisexual.
+Because I was in a long-term relationship with a cis man and had never been in a relationship with anyone else before, I felt like I wasn’t allowed to “claim” I was queer.
 I felt like a fraud.

 In my search for answers, I started seeing the term “Queer Imposter Syndrome” floating around: I learned it referred to the internalized fear and invalidation one feels when questioning their own sexuality.

 I learned that this “imposter syndrome” (as well as other mental health problems) tends to happen more frequently in bisexual people than other members of the LGBTQ+ community, as we’re often questioned for being neither straight nor gay.
 We’re often seen as being “in limbo,” or “undecided,” and that doubt from others inevitably makes its way to our inner dialogues – especially if it’s coming from our significant other.